2015-16 STUDENT-ATHLETE HANDBOOK

 o For any other athletics reason.”

-o Engages in serious misconduct warranting substantial disciplinary penalty; or
+(c) Engages in serious misconduct warranting substantial disciplinary penalty, as determined by the institution's regular student disciplinary authority;

 * IMPORTANT NOTE: Athletes considering withdrawing voluntarily from their sport should obtain complete information on the impact of this decision before they take action.
 They can seek further information from any of the following individuals: Dr. Loreto Jackson (864-637-8181); Compliance Services 864-656-1580 or compliance-L@clemson.edu); or their Sports Supervisor.